bioimage-io/spec-bioimage-io/README.md

   - `name` the name of the weights for display, it should be a human-friendly name in title case
   - `description` description about the weights, it is recommended to describe the how the weights is trained, and what's the dataset used for training.
   - `authors` a list of authors.
 This field is optional, only required if the authors are different from the model.
-  - `covers` a list of cover images.
-This is used for showing how the inputs and outputs looks like with this weights file.
+  - `covers` a list of cover images (see `model`:`covers`).
+This is used for showing how inputs and outputs look like with this weights file.
   - `source` link to the weights file.
 Preferably an url to the weights file.
   - `sha256` SHA256 checksum of the model weight file specified by `source` (see `models` section above for how to generate SHA256 checksum)
   - `framework` framework of this weight entry